dotnet/AspNetCore.Docs/aspnetcore/migration/inc/overview.md

 To migrate business logic that relies on `HttpContext`, the libraries need to be built with `Microsoft.AspNetCore.SystemWebAdapters`.
 Building the libraries with `Microsoft.AspNetCore.SystemWebAdapters` allows:

 * The libraries to be built against .NET Framework, .NET Core, or .NET Standard 2.0.
-* Ensures that the libraries are using APIs that are available on both ASP.NET and ASP.NET Core.
+* Ensures that the libraries are using APIs that are available on both ASP.NET Framework and ASP.NET Core.

 ![Microsoft.AspNetCore.SystemWebAdapters](~/migration/inc/overview/static/sys_adapt.png)

 <!-- Review: Why does this need to be serialized?
 Can't one team migrate WebAPI, another specific controllers, another, ASPX pages, etc -->
-At this point, the process migrates routes <!--over one at a time-->.
+Once the ASP.NET Core app using YARP is set up, you can start migrating routes from ASP.NET Framework to ASP.NET Core using `SystemWebAdapters`.
 For example, WebAPI or MVC controller action methods, ASPX pages, handlers, or some other implementation of a route.
 If the route is available in the ASP.NET Core app, it's matched and served.

 During the migration process, additional services and infrastructure are identified that must be migrated to run on .NET Core.
 Options listed in order of maintainability include: